 This event is a leisurely hour long horseback ride through the beautiful wooded trails of Cacapon Restort State Park.
 This relaxing ride will give you a morning of ease and allow enough time to return to camp for an afternoon of adventure.

+For the horseback riding, the outfitter has a policy of NO open toed shoes.
+Make sure you have the appropriate footwear so the outfitter does not forbid you from participating on the ride.
+There is a weight limit on this event of 265 pounds.
 Persons interested must be registered by August 14th 11:59 pm (PDT) to be guaranteed a spot.
 This is a deadline imposed by the outfitter.
 There will be no refunds issued for this event after August 14th 11:59 pm (PDT).
 Late inquiries for this event between August 15th and August 22nd should be addressed to event@mosaicoutdoor.org.
 Please put the event title in the subject heading.
 We won't be able to guarantee a spot after the deadline, but we will do the best we can.
+NO ADDITIONS WILL BE MADE AFTER THE CLOSE OF REGISTRATION.

 Important Schedule Note: If you participate in this activity, then you will not be back in camp in time to participate in the Potomac Eagle Scenic Railroad activity.
 Please do not register for the Potomac Eagle Scenic Railroad activity if you register for this activity.